redis/redis-doc/topics/lru-cache.md

 of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.

-However since Redis 3.0 (that is currently in beta) the algorithm was improved to also take a pool of good candidates for eviction.
+However since Redis 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
 This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.

 What is important about the Redis LRU algorithm is that you **are able to tune** the precision of the algorithm by changing the number of samples to check for every eviction.
 This parameter is controlled by the following configuration directive: